Learning for life staff

 Director: Teaching and Learning

 Tom Harrison is a director of the Learning for Life project and also works as a consultant for several other educational organisations.
 His current roles include being a tutor for the University of Leicester on their Citizenship masters course, Director of the cross curricula and community strands for the citizED programme and running various citizenship and community development projects for CSV, the UFA and the ASC.
-Previously Tom was the programme manager at CSV for the NCSL Student Leadership Programme, as well as head of the citizenship development, training and services team at CSV.
+Previously, Tom was the programme manager at CSV for the NCSL Student Leadership Programme, as well as head of the citizenship development, training and services team at CSV.
 He is regularly consulted on policy by various government agencies and also has given numerous papers and presentations at various national and international conferences.
-Tom also set up an international volunteering and educational development charity called VESL five years ago.
-He is currently the Programme Director for VESL and manages all its UK and overseas operations.
+Tom also set up an international volunteering and educational development charity, called VESL, five years ago.
+He is currently the Programme Director for VESL and manages all of its UK and overseas operations.
 Tom is also the chair of the curriculum committee and governor at a primary school.

 Ronnie Davidson